Chelsea-Mogwo/music-app-project/README.md

-# React + Vite
+# Music App Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is created using a template that provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: